-Many women experience cramping during an intrauterine device (IUD) insertion and for a short time afterward.
+Many people experience cramping during an intrauterine device (IUD) insertion and for a short time afterward.

 Some people find the procedure no more painful than a Pap smear and experience only mild discomfort after.
 For others, it can cause pain and cramping that lasts for days.